BIOLOGY FOR LIFE

 T3.1 Applying general mathematics

-• Calculate rates of change from graphical or tabulated data
+• calculating rates of change from experimental data

 T3.2 Using units, symbols and numerical values